Built Heritage Funding Programs

 Who is eligible to apply?

-Owners of properties designated under Part IV (individually-designated heritage properties) or Part V (part of heritage conservation districts) of the Ontario Heritage Act are eligible to apply.
+Owners of properties designated under Part IV (individually designated heritage properties) or Part V (part of heritage conservation districts) of the Ontario Heritage Act are eligible to apply.
 If the property is designated individually, the character-defining heritage attributes, described in the Statement of Reason for Designation, should be the top priority for restoration.
-In the case of properties within heritage conservation districts, only properties rated Category 1, 2 or 3 are eligible for heritage grants.
+In the case of properties within heritage conservation districts, only contributing properties or properties rated Category 1, 2 or 3 or Grade I are eligible for heritage grants.
 Properties must be located within the City of Ottawa.

 Who is not eligible to apply?